mojolicious/mojo.js/docs/User-Agent.md

 # User-Agent

-The [mojo.js](https://mojojs.org) toolkit contains a full featured HTTP and WebSocket user agent.
+The [mojo.js](https://mojojs.org) toolkit contains a full featured HTTP and WebSocket user-agent.
 And while its primary purpose is integration testing of web applications, it can also be used for many other things.

 ```js